seladb/PcapPlusPlus/Examples/IcmpFileTransfer/README.md

 When is it needed?
 ------------------
 Mostly in cases you don't have a standard file-transfer access between machines.
 Sometimes it's because of security reasons, sometimes for other reasons.
 But in many of these cases ICMP (ping requests/replies) is enabled and not blocked.
-So it's possible to use ICMP echo (ping) messages to create a file transfer capability between thses machines.
+So it's possible to use ICMP echo (ping) messages to create a file transfer capability between these machines.
 Of course this method doesn't have the speed and reliability of standard file-transfer protocols (such as SMB), but it can provide a basic file transfer capability in places you have no other choice.

 How does it work?